 Ephemeral Public Key Length field is the length of the Ephemeral Public Key field that follows.

 Ephemeral Public Key field is the ephemeral ECC public key that combined with the Identifier Privacy key of the AP using ECIES (see to derive the symmetric key used to protect the body of the elements specified in the MIC element.
-It is encoded according to IETF RFC 5480 and is in the compressed format.
+It is encoded as DER of ASN.1 SubjectPublicKeyInfo according to IETF RFC 5480 in the compressed format..

 MIC field contains the MIC generated by the identifier privacy mechanism to protect the identifiers in the data fields of the elements in the frame specified in the Protected Element IDs field.